 The dogs wear numbered coloured jackets.
 Punters use these numbers to wager on their preferred dog.

 While experienced punters make winning look easy, it’s not.
 But it’s not difficult either.
-You just need to understand the sport, race conditions, the race draws, running styles of different dogs and the racing tracks.
+You just need to understand the sport, race conditions, the race draws, the running styles of different greyhounds and the racing tracks.
 But getting a hang of all this on your own could take ages.

 For this reason, we have compiled a quick guide to show you how to bet on greyhound racing and increase your chances of winning.
 If you simply want betting tips, you can also check out our free greyhound betting tips.